Zumbala/jerriepelser.com/content/hire.md

 * Auth0
 * Command-line applications

-You can view [my GitHub profile](https://github.com/jerriep/) to get an idea of the sort of work I do and also [download my resume](/resume.pdf)
+To get an idea of my experience and the work I do, you can view my [GitHub profile](https://github.com/jerriep/), my [blog posts](/blog) and also [download my resume](/resume.pdf)

 ## Get in contact

-If you want to get in contact to inquire about hiring me, please send an email to **jerrie@jerriepelser.com**.
+If you want to inquire about hiring me, please send an email to **jerrie@jerriepelser.com** to start the conversation.